Biological Data Analysis:

 light, and 10 pumpkin plants under incandescent light.
 You remove excess

 flowers, so each plant will have only one pumpkin.
-After 3 months, you
+When the pumpkins are three months old, you

 measure the diameter of the pumpkins.
 Which test should you use?